• Home

 When my daughter made her books, I usually did the printing for her.
 That way she could concentrate on the creativity putting together her own words for her story.
 But it could also a great copywork exercise.

-Betsy is mom to her now college junior, whom she homeschooled from day one.
-She blogs at BJ’s Homeschool, about the early years, high school & college and wrote the book – Homeschooling High School with College in Mind.
-She offers free homeschool help through messages at BJ’s Consulting.
+~ Originally published November 2014.
+Written by Betsy.
+She blogs at BJ’s Homeschool about the early years, high school & college and wrote the book – Homeschooling High School with College in Mind.

-Filed Under: Age, Elementary, Language Arts, Preschool, Reading, Reviews by Subject, Writing Tagged With: written by Betsy
+Filed Under: Age, Elementary, Language Arts, Preschool, Reading, Reviews by Subject, Writing Tagged With: updated by Heidi C, written by Betsy

 Previous Post: « Copywork For Future Heroes